TNT Sports (United Kingdom): Cricket coverage

 In August 2015, BT Sport acquired rights to Cricket Australia under a five-year deal starting in the 2016–17 season; the package included rights to internationals hosted by Australia (including English tours of Australia such as the 2017–18 Ashes series), as well as rights to the domestic Big Bash League.
 BT Sport renewed its rights in the 2021–22 season, holding rights to Australian internationals through the 2025 season (including the 2021–22 Ashes series); the rights to the BBL and Women's Big Bash League were sold separately to Sky Sports.
 In February 2021, BT also reached deals for New Zealand and West Indies home matches.

 In January 2024, TNT announced its first major cricket rights acquisition when it obtained the rights to the India national cricket team from 2024 to 2028.
 The deal is signed just a few days prior to the start of the India v England test series.

 Motorsport coverage

-BT Sport's flagship motorsports event is MotoGP.
+TNT Sports' flagship motorsports event is MotoGP.
 In addition it shows the Moto2, Moto3, Red Bull MotoGP Rookies Cup and JuniorGP.
 Suzi Perry hosts the coverage alongside pundits Colin Edwards, Sylvain Guintoli, Michael Laverty and Neil Hodgson.
 Commentary is provided by Gavin Emmett and Hodgson, with Charlie Hiscott joined for Friday sessions coverage.
 Natalie Quirk appears as reporter.
 Emmett also presents Chequered Flag which is aired after the MotoGP race has finished.

 The channel also has live broadcasts of the World Rally Championship (since 2014) and Formula E (since 2024).
-The FIA World Endurance Championship (2014-2020, since 2025) is also shown.
-Previous coverage included the FIA European Formula Three Championship (2015-2018), British Formula Three Championship (2015-2017), World Series by Renault (2014-2018), Deutsche Tourenwagen Masters (2014-2023), International GT Open (2014-2019) and now also shows the Supercars Championship (2014-2023, since 2025).
+The FIA World Endurance Championship (2014–2020, since 2025) is also shown.
+Previous coverage included the FIA European Formula Three Championship (2015–2018), British Formula Three Championship (2015–2017), World Series by Renault (2014–2018), Deutsche Tourenwagen Masters (2014–2023), International GT Open (2014–2019) and now also shows the Supercars Championship (2014–2023, since 2025).